-How to begin Once you have the equipment above, or your own set up, here is how to begin.
+How to begin Once you have the equipment above, or your own set-up, here is how to begin.
 Place the target 5 to 10 feet away.
-A vinegar/sauce bottle is ideal, and makes a nice ‘ping’ sound when you hit it.
+A vinegar/sauce bottle is ideal and makes a nice ‘ping’ sound when you hit it.

-Align your training aid and place a weight on it to stop it moving too easily.
+Align your training aid and place a weight on it to stop it from moving too easily.
 Hit 20 putts and count how many you can make out of 20.
 Write this down and keep a tally of your progress.

 Once you hit the golden total of 20 out of 20, move back to 2 feet and aiming for 20 out of 20 again.
 Or if you are short of room, just replace your target with a smaller one.